 The NBPAS criteria for board certification are listed below.

-- Candidates must have been previously certified by an American Board of Medical Specialties member board.
+- Candidates must have been previously certified by an American Board of Medical Specialties or AOA member board.

 - Candidates must have a valid, unrestricted license to practice medicine in at least one US state.
 Candidates who only hold a license outside of the U.S. must provide evidence of an unrestricted license from a valid non-U.S. licensing body.